jaydickson02/Everything/docs/CS/UNIX/Using and creating an SSH Key.md

 Key is saved in /home/USER.ssh/id_rsa

 ---
-# Copy the key to a server or add it on the DigitalOcean console
+## Copying the key to a server

-## Access the key to copy to DigitalOcean with:
+### Access the key to copy as plaintext:

 	cat /Users/USERNAME/.ssh/id_rsa.pub

-\# Copy this output to digital ocean
+\# Copy this output to digital ocean or other hosting platform

-## Add to server from command line:
+### Add to server from command line:

 If ssh-copy isn't already installed run: